bahrus/custom-enhancements/README.md

             mapsTo: 'firstHelloGreeting'
         },
         //optional
-        //this is for property binding using "with", see
+        //this is for property binding using "assignGingerly", see
         [isHello]: 'isHello'
     },
     //entirely optional